ttruo018/rshell/README.md

 `$ make`
 `$ bin/rshell`

 To build, and run ls, use the following commands:
 `$ git checkout hw1`
 `$ make`
 `$ bin/ls`

-The all binary executables will be in the bin directory of the rshell directory.
+All binary executables will be in the bin directory of the rshell directory.

 ##Known Bugs and Issues
 ###rshell